-- Policy A: The County shall work with the Clatsop County Historical Society, the Chinook Indian Nation and other organizations to identify and protect important local historical and archeological sites.
-Compatible uses and designs of uses should be encouraged for property near or adjacent to important historical or archeological sites. - Policy B: Clatsop County shall protect significant historical resources by: - 1. encouraging those programs that make preservation economically possible; - 2. implementing measures for preservation when possible; - 3. recognizing such areas in public and private land use determinations subject to County review.
+Policy A: The County shall work with the Clatsop County Historical Society, local Native American tribes and other organizations to identify and protect important local historical and archeological sites within the Clatsop Plains Planning Area.
+Standards should be developed to achieve compatible uses and designs for property near or adjacent to important historical or archeological sites.